Our Voices United

 ➡️ Open to everyone.
 No commitment.
 Just knowledge, trust, and community.

-One of the most impactful ways businesses can help is by sharing trusted resources with staff and patrons and showing how they can get involved.
-You can also make your business a safer space by clearly separating private and public areas so everyone knows where they are welcome.
-WA Neighborhood Defense has created a toolkit to help every Washington business understand its rights and protect employees and patrons in the event of an ICE encounter.
+One of the most impactful ways to help is by sharing trusted resources with staff and patrons.
+Make your business safer by clearly marking private and public areas so everyone knows where they're welcome.
+WA Neighborhood Defense created a toolkit to help Washington businesses understand their rights and protect employees and patrons during ICE encounters.

 %20(2).jpg)